BroadCastAir/Hotel_API/README.md

 This is a demo of a REST API application built with ObjectScript in InterSystems IRIS.
 It also has OPEN API spec,
-can be developed with Docker and VSCode, can be deployed as ZPM module. can be used as Overbooking System data REST api.
+can be developed with Docker and VSCode, can be deployed as ZPM module, can be used as Overbooking System data REST api.

 ## Prerequisites

 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
 Make sure you have a Java environment.
 JDK 1.8.0 is recommended.

-## Installation for development
+## Installation for InterSystems IRIS Data Platform Development

 Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):